-Ancaster Farmer's Market ~ In partnership with the local B.I.A., due to Covid Restrictions currently at St. John's hosts a local farmer's market, Wednesdays on the Green from May to October, promoting locally sourced food and local producers.
+Ancaster Farmer's Market ~ In partnership with the local B.I.A., due to Covid Restrictions currently at St. John's, the 2021 market will be on the corner of Academy and Wilson Street, Wednesdays, from May to October, promoting locally sourced food and local producers.
 Check it out!
 Click Here for more information, we hope to welcome the market back to St. John's Green, for the Summer of 2022!

 Seniors' Residences and Nursing Homes ~ St. John's makes visits and leads worship for all denominations in five area seniors' residences or nursing homes, providing prayer and sacramental care to those unable to attend worship in their home church, or who now live outside of their previous communities.

 Clothing After Sale Donations ~ In partnership with a local Winner's franchise, St. John's gathers clothing to benefit local high schools, the C.A.S., St. Christopher's Eva Rothwell Centre Youth Outhreach, Inner City Kids, Ancaster Community Services and St. Matthew's House, keeping people warm and clothed all year long.